akshaya-git/Con2RDS4AWSNE/README.md

       ```
       git clone https://github.com/aws/aws-nitro-enclaves-samples.git
       cd aws-nitro-enclaves-samples/vsock_sample/py
-      ```

 7. **Prepare the Secrets Manager**
    1. Encrypt your RDS username and Password using the sample Script  (Under src folder)
    2. Create a new Secret Manager using the encrypted username and password provided by the script - Use AWS console to create a new secret manager entry
    3. Create a new Policy for the Instance Role to be able to access the secret manager

       ```
                   {
                 "Version": "2012-10-17",
                 "Statement": [
                     {
                         "Effect": "Allow",
                         "Action": "secretsmanager:GetSecretValue",
-                "Resource": "arn:aws:secretsmanager:us-east-1:xxxxxxxx:secret:xxxxxxxxxx"
+                        "Resource": [
+                            "arn:aws:secretsmanager:<region>:<account-id>:secret:mstestdbsec_enc-xxxxx",
+                            "arn:aws:secretsmanager:<region>:<account-id>:secret:sm_for_pgtestdb-xxxxx",
+                            "arn:aws:secretsmanager:<region>:<account-id>:secret:sm_for_hostep_and_port_for_srcdb-xxxxx",
+                            "arn:aws:secretsmanager:<region>:<account-id>:secret:sm_for_srcdb-xxxxx"
+                            ]
                         }
                     ]
                 }

-      ```
-    4. Attach the Policy to the IAM instance role - This allows the Instance profile to access the secrets manager
+    5. Attach the Policy to the IAM instance role - This allows the Instance profile to access the secrets manager

-8.  **Donwload and Package the RDS CA certificate Bundle**
+8.  **Download and Package the RDS CA certificate Bundle**
     1. Click on the link - https://truststore.pki.rds.amazonaws.com/us-east-1/us-east-1-bundle.pem to download the ca cert bundle for us-east-1 region.
     2. If there is a need for another region then download the respective bundle form - https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html
     3. Place the downloaded bundle under _aws-nitro-enclaves-samples/vsock_sample/py_ folder